KenKundert/nestedtext/README.rst

 *JSON* does not provide for multi-line strings and any special characters like newlines are encoded with escape codes, which can make strings long and difficult to interpret.
-Finally, dictionary and list items must be separated with commas, but a comma must not follow last item.
+Also, dictionary and list items must be separated with commas, but a comma must not follow last item.
 All of this results in *JSON* being a frustrating format for humans to read, enter or edit.

 *NestedText* has the following clear advantages over *JSON* as human readable and writable data file format:

-- text does not require quotes or escape codes
+- text does not require quotes
-- data type does not change based on seemingly insignificant details (32, 32.0, "32")
+- data is left in its original form
 - comments
 - multiline strings
 - special characters without escaping them